Our guide to loneliness

 Research suggests that some people are more vulnerable to loneliness than others.
 Examples of this include people who:

-• Have experienced sexual or physical abuse, which may mean you find it harder to form close relationships with other people
+Have experienced any kind of abuse, including neglect, which may make it find it harder to form close relationships with other people.

 What causes loneliness?